-With Q1 in full swing, retailers are putting processes in place to help them reach their 2020 sales goals.
-As we look ahead into 2020 and beyond, nothing stands out more than customer engagement, interaction, and care as a way to boost sales.
+Retailers are putting processes in place to help them reach their sales goals and connect with their market and audience.
+As we look ahead, nothing stands out more than customer engagement, interaction, and care as a way to boost sales.

 Why?
 Because an engaged customer represents 23% more revenue than average.
 Companies who improve customer engagement evidence upsell revenue increase from 13% to 51% and an increase in order size from 5% to 85%.
 Simply put, engaged customers buy more and spend more.

-So how can you level-up your customer engagement in 2020?
-See the tips below.
+So how can you level-up your customer engagement See the tips below.

 How to Engage Your Customers

 Because the competition is tough, customers can demand more engagement from brands and retailers.
 If customers do not get what they want from one retailer, they do go elsewhere to get it.
 Retailers need to identify what customer engagement opportunities make the most sense for them to capture and keep customer attention.

 As Forbes contributor Blake Morgan explains, “creating experiential concept stores, teaching customers, providing personalized service doing good in the community and much more” are all great ways to attract customer attention.
 Consider your unique business as well as your unique customer demographics, then identify what experiences may be best for them.

 Retailers looking to capture customer attention need to identify ways beyond inventory that will boost customer engagement.
 From interactive merchandising displays (like Sephora‘s digital mirrors), to digital signage to creating selfie stations in stores to offering hands-on learning experiences and more, merchants need to remember that customers want to be engaged and entertained – thus, your store strategies should align with this.